project-sunbird/project-sunbird.github.io/pages/apis/index.md

 **Metrics APIs**

-- **[Metrics APIs](apis/metricsapi/){:target="_blank"}** The Metrics resources analyze sunbird's overall performance and efficiency.These resources perform operations related to the metrics on the Sunbird Platform.
+- **[Metrics APIs](apis/metricsapi/){:target="_blank"}** The Metrics API resources analyze sunbird's overall performance and efficiency.These resources perform operations related to the metrics on the Sunbird Platform.
 The metrics resource performs various operations related to content consumption, content snapshot aggregation.

 **Notification APIs**

-- **[Notification APIs](/apis/notificationapi/){:target="_blank"}** The Email resources provides the notification mechanism for all the users on Sunbird .The Resource notifies users officially about something on Sunbird.
+- **[Notification APIs](/apis/notificationapi/){:target="_blank"}** The Email API resources provides the notification mechanism for all the users on Sunbird .The Resource notifies users officially about something on Sunbird.

 **Organization Management APIs**